learn-co-curriculum/cartoon-collections/README.md

 #=> ["Earth!", "Wind!", "Fire!", "Water!", "Heart!"]
 ```

+The `map` method might be appropriate for this task, take a look at it [here](http://stackoverflow.com/a/12084555/2890716) and [here](http://www.ruby-doc.org/core-2.2.0/Array.html#method-i-map).

 Once the test for this method is passing, move on to the next method, long planeteer calls.

 #### Method 3 - Long Planeteer Calls